Albert Belle: College

-Major League career summary
+Professional career

+Cleveland Indians

+Belle made his major league debut on July 15, 1989, going 1-for-4 with one RBI in a 7–1 win against the Texas Rangers.
+He recorded an RBI single off Rangers pitcher Nolan Ryan in his first career at bat.
+On July 19, Belle hit his first major league home run and went 2-for-4, helping Cleveland to a 10–1 victory over the Minnesota Twins.
+He ultimately played in 62 games during his first season, batting .225 with seven home runs and 37 RBIs.

-Belle became the fourth player to have eight straight seasons of 30 home runs and 100 RBIs, joining Babe Ruth, Jimmie Foxx and Lou Gehrig (a feat since matched by Albert Pujols, Rafael Palmeiro, Manny Ramirez and Alex Rodriguez).
-He was an accomplished baserunner, with a career-high 23 steals in 1993, and 17 steals in 1999 despite hip problems.
-He led the league three times in RBIs, three times in total bases, three times in extra-base hits and twice in slugging.
+Belle became the fourth player to have eight straight seasons of 30 home runs and 100 RBIs, joining Babe Ruth, Jimmie Foxx, and Lou Gehrig (a feat since matched by Albert Pujols, Rafael Palmeiro, Manny Ramirez, and Alex Rodriguez).
+He was an accomplished baserunner, with a career-high 23 steals in 1993, and 17 steals in 1999 despite hip problems that plagued him late in his career.
+He led the league three times in RBIs, three times in total bases, three times in extra-base hits, and twice in slugging.
 He was a five-time All-Star between 1993 and 1997.
-He had a powerful throwing arm, and was a gifted pitcher in high school.
-His range factor by games played was consistently higher than the major league average at that position; nevertheless, he still managed to accrue a -63 Total Zone Runs during 12 major league seasons.
+He had a strong throwing arm and was a gifted pitcher in high school.
+His range factor by games played was consistently higher than the major league average at that position; nevertheless, he still managed to accrue a -63 "total zone runs" during 12 major league seasons.

-Belle's career highs in home runs, RBIs, batting average, runs scored and walks occurred in five separate seasons.
-In 2006, the Hardball Times published a statistical comparison of Belle's career statistics with that of 60 of his current and former peers.
-The article ranked him in career "prime value", behind current Hall of Famer Ralph Kiner and recent inductee Frank Thomas.
+Belle's career highs in home runs, RBIs, batting average, runs scored, and walks occurred in five separate seasons.
+In 2006, the Hardball Times published a statistical comparison of Belle's career statistics with those of 60 of his current and former peers.
+The article ranked him in career "prime value", behind Hall of Famers Ralph Kiner and Frank Thomas.